Arvindus

 3. Alice A. Bailey, Telepathy and the Etheric Vehicle, in: Twenty-Four Books of Esoteric Philosophy, (CD-ROM), Lucis Trust, London / New York, 2001, p.
 41. "The occultist ever approaches the subject connected with the evolutionary process from the angle of the whole and then the part, from the periphery to the centre, from the universal to the particular."

-4. Socrates, quoted by Phaedo, in: Plato, Phaedo, G. M. A. Grube (translator), in: Complete Works, John M. Cooper / D. S. Hutchinson (editors), Hackett Publishing Company, Indianapolis / Cambridge, 1997, p.
+4. Socrates, quoted by Phaedo, in: Plato, G. M. A. Grube (translator), Phaedo, in: Complete Works, John M. Cooper / D. S. Hutchinson (editors), Hackett Publishing Company, Indianapolis / Cambridge, 1997, p.
 86, sec.
 100e.
 "This is the safe answer for me or anyone else to give, namely, that it is through Beauty that beautiful things are made beautiful."

 5. Oxford English Dictionary, philosoph, -ophe.